 Interested in a career at High Point Child Care Learning Center ?

-We are currently accepting applications for an Education Coordinator at our Evansville East child care center.
-The position is Monday through Friday, 8:30 AM - 5:30 PM (full-time).
-The person we’re looking for should have an Associates degree in Early Childhood.
-This person also must have prior experience in a professional child care setting to qualify, curriculum, room arrangements, and portfolios - specifically Paths to Quality for Indiana.
-This person will also help our Director with many projects as well as sub in classrooms when needed in addition to providing supplies or manipulatives to classrooms of all early childhood ages.
+We are currently accepting applications for Afternoon Float positions at our Evansville West child care center.
+These positions are scheduled Monday through Friday, 3:00 PM - 6:00 PM (part-time).
+The persons we’re looking for should have some education toward or experience in Early Childhood Education.
+Prior experience in a professional child care setting (curriculum, room arrangements, and portfolios - specifically Paths to Quality for Indiana) would be most beneficial.
 Please inquire with your resume and references by e-mail as soon as possible.